Thousands told to flee 3 towns ahead of fast California fire - KESQ

 “I’ve been through it before, so long as the wind stays in the direction it is, I’m all right.
 But I know the wind switches quickly,” he said by phone.

 The National Weather Service issued a red flag warning for Siskiyou County from 11 a.m. to 11 p.m.
-Friday.
-Winds were expected to reach up to 31 mph in the Weed area, the weather service said.
+Friday when winds in the Weed area were expected to reach up to 31 mph (50 kph).

+Willo Balfrey, 82, an artist from Lake Shastina, said she was painting on Friday afternoon when she got a call from a grandson in the California Highway Patrol to warn her of the fast-spreading flames.

+“He said, ‘don’t linger, grab your computer, grab what you need and get out of the house now.
+It’s coming your way.’
+So I did,” Balfrey told The Associated Press.

 In Southern California, firefighters were making progress Friday against two big wildfires despite dangerously hot weather.